PetervanLunteren/EcoAssist/install_files/macos/grant-access.md

 **3. Open Privacy & Security**

 In the *System Settings* window, go to *Privacy & Security*.
 Scroll down to the *Security* section.
-You should see a message indicating that macOS blocked the EcoAssist installer.
+You should see a message indicating that macOS blocked the AddaxAI installer.
 Click *Open Anyway* to allow the app to run.

 <img width="827" alt="Screenshot 2025-01-22 at 21 09 00" src="https://github.com/user-attachments/assets/82cbd8a6-c627-45ac-b6e2-fcbb7c8416d6" />